-Helping nuclear plants to operate beyond the design life
+Helping nuclear plants to operate beyond their designed lifespan

-Nuclear energy is crucial for the fulfilment of international environmental commitments.
-With current technology, it is impossible to simply disregard nuclear energy while being able to ensure a supply of electricity and comply with the greenhouse gas emission requirements.
+Nuclear energy is crucial for the compliance of international environmental commitments.
+With current technology, it is impossible to simply disregard nuclear energy while being able to ensure a supply of electricity and comply with greenhouse gas emission requirements.

 That is why more and more countries are opting for a long-term operation strategy for their nuclear plants.

-The analysis corresponding to the safety assessment of nuclear plants is carried out based on a hypothetical lifespan of 40 years.
+The analysis corresponding to the safety assessment of nuclear plants is made based on a hypothetical lifespan of 40 years.

-This will allow for, if necessary, the adoption of more timely measures for the replacement, reparation or mitigation of the degrading that may have affected the materials.
+This will allow for, if necessary, the adoption of more timely measures for the replacement, repair or mitigation of the deterioration that may have affected the materials.

-Therefore, to operate a long-term nuclear plan, a safety assessment needs to be performed which demonstrates that it maintains the safety requirements applicable to its systems and components.
+Therefore, to operate a long-term nuclear plan, a safety assessment needs to be made showing it maintains the safety requirements applicable to its systems and components.

-At Tecnatom we have a wealth of experience in the development of assessment programs for long-term operations of nuclear plants, and we are able to support plants with the following activities:
+At Tecnatom we have a wealth of experience in the development of assessment programmes for the long-term operations of nuclear plants, and we are able to support plants with the following activities:

-This type of Life Management Plan contains the scope and selection of structures, systems, key components and the review of age management as well as the definition and implementation of age management schemes.
+This type of Lifecycle Management Plan contains the structure, system and key component scope and selection as well as the ageing management review and the ageing management schemes definition and implementation.